-I've been wanting to read this book for SO LONG.
-And I've been wanting to watch the movie ever since I discovered the book - prompted particularly by David's excellent double review during last summer's Page to Screen event here on the blog.
+I've been wanting to read this book for SO LONG - and I've been wanting to watch the movie ever since I discovered the book.
 Finally, fairly recently, everything came together!
 I found the DVD at a local charity shop for £2, the book came into the library at long last, and by the time I was halfway through it I'd fallen in love and bought my own copy anyway.

 The graphic novel was originally published in the 1980s, but my new edition was published by Titan Books in 2005.
 The movie, starring Natalie Portman as Evey and Hugo Weaving as V, came out in 2006 and was directed by James McTeigue and written by The Wachowski Brothers, of The Matrix fame.